(As told to Alan Mitchell by Leon White)

 The irony here is that both the Administration Building and the original City Hall had been built by Mayor Gilbert Gable only to be targeted later by arsonists.

-In 1934, A fire started in the Logger’s Pool Hall.
+In 1934, a fire started in the Logger’s Pool Hall.
 The pool hall stood where the Crazy Norwegians stands today.
 The whole west end of the block burned, including a bakery, barber shop, restaurant and Bill Bennett’s Mercantile.
-The fire stopped short of the Charles Long Store (Dana’s) The fire was so hot, it was feared it would spread north across the highway and take out Susie White’s two story Hotel and restaurant.
+The fire stopped short of the Charles Long Store (Dana’s).
+The fire was so hot, it was feared it would spread north across the highway and take out Susie White’s two story Hotel and restaurant.
 Fortunately, Carlos White (Leon’s Half-Brother) had been issued a portable backpack water pumper when he worked for the Forest Service as a Fire Watcher.
 He put it to good use and then soldiered on into the night, using that backpack pumper to wet down the south side of the Western Hotel.
 His efforts were credited with keeping the hotel from catching fire.
-Susie’s building was not seriously damaged, but the fire had been so intense that its heat reached across Hwy 101, cracking windows and baked the apples she set on her south facing windowsills to ripen
+Susie’s building was not seriously damaged, but the fire had been so intense that its heat reached across Hwy 101, cracking windows and baking the apples she set on her south facing windowsills to ripen.

 A block west at 5th & Washington, sparks were landing at Leon’s home and yard.
 He recalls seeing his mother, Pearl using a big water pitcher to drown them.

 During the years of major logging in Curry County, the United States Forest Service would dispose of the slash left behind by burning it off during Fall’s first rains.
 When that was happening, or whenever there were wildfires burning, Leon remembers seeing the red glow of those fires off in the distance behind the hills east of Port Orford.